benjaminudoh10/feature_app/README.md

 # Feature Request App

-Feature Request App is a web application that allows the user to create "feature requests".
+Feature Request App is a web application that enables the user to create "feature requests".
-It was built with the Flask Web Framework
+It was built with the Flask Web Framework.

 ## Tools
 * **Flask**